SOME LOCAL ASSOCIATIONS

 The Textile Museum in Washington DC.
 The Textile Museum was established in 1925 by collector and connoisseur George Hewitt Myers to expand public knowledge and appreciation—locally, nationally, and internationally—of the artistic merits and cultural importance of the world’s textiles through scholarship, exhibitions, and educational programs.
 The Textile Museum, now part of George Washington University (GWU), is here to upend these assumptions and make textiles newly vital.
 The only institution of its kind in the country, it is now embedded in the footprint of a large urban university campus, has expanded its facilities to an impressive 46,000 square feet, and is now more easily accessible.

 Anansevillage.com Fairtrade@anansevillage.com (707) 964-3534

-Besides all their recently arrive new items, Ananse Village is preparing to offer a tantalizing new service.
+Besides the arrival of new items, Ananse Village is preparing to offer a tantalizing new service.
 One of their long time employees, Sandra Lindstrom, is going to make sample garments from some of their one of a kind hand dyed fabrics.
 Then Ananse Village will take orders for garments made to order out of their large fabric collection.
 This means that we, their ardent supporters, will be able to have personally chosen fabric made into a pattern of our choice by one of the north coast’s finest seamstresses.
 How good can it get?
-We at Pacific Textile Arts, try too boast the wonders of Ananse Village at every opportunity because they are outstanding people running a unique business according to the best fair trade policies, as well as underwriting many community micro-businesses in Africa.
+We at Pacific Textile Arts, try to boast the wonders of Ananse Village at every opportunity because they are outstanding people running a unique business according to the best fair trade policies, as well as underwriting many community micro-businesses in Africa.
 We salute them and the work they do for humanity.